Guidelines and Deadlines

 Deadlines

-As a general rule, applications should be submitted as early as possible so that you can track the status of your application and the receipt of standardized test scores and letters of recommendation.
+As a general rule, applications should be submitted as early as possible so that you can track the status of your application and the receipt of official test scores and letters of recommendation.
 You should log into and check the status of your application frequently once you have submitted it.
 In most cases, you will not be allowed to submit any additional documents after you submit your application.

 For information specific to your program or application (including deadlines), visit the program’s webpage or contact an admissions representative from your particular graduate program.